mrkmarron/logpp/README.md

 # Log++ -- A Logging Framework for Modern Development

 Log++ is a logging framework designed to support modern development needs.
-The goal is to provide:
-1. Very low main-thead cost to log a message (under 1&#x00B5;s per message) with high cost formatting operations done as a background tasking using a [N-API](https://nodejs.org/api/n-api.html) module.
+* Log++ is **fast**! **4-7 times** faster than bunyan and **2 times** faster than pino.
+Log++ can process a log statement in under 1&#x00B5;s of blocking time, with the high cost formatting operations done as a background tasking using a [N-API](https://nodejs.org/api/n-api.html) module.
-2. Simultaneous support for high fidelity diagnostics/debugging logging and lower frequency informational logging.
-All message data is initially stored in a high performance in-memory buffer and, later, a filtered set of messages identified as useful are written to stable storage.
-   * Detailed logging data is processed chaply into the high performance in-memory buffer and can be emitted on errors for detailed debugging.
-   * Informational messages are saved out to a stable storage channel for analytics and monitoring applications.
+* Log++ helps **banish log spew** with novel multi-level logging support.
+All (verbose) log messages are initially stored in an in-memory buffer for high performance and if they are needed for core dumps.
+However, these can be filitered out when writting so they don't pollute the saved logs with overly detailed information.
-3. The logging output provides structured and machine parsable formats (even with `printf` style logging).
+* Log++ logs are **machine parsable**.
+The logging output provides structured and machine parsable formats (even with `printf` style logging).
 These formats can be explicitly provided/managed via external JSON specifications.
 Common prefix data and macros for embedding useful system information are also available.
-4. Unified control of logging levels & output across modules is possible by a support for both `child` loggers and logic for controlling the output from `subloggers` created by other modules that your application uses.
+* Log++ provides **modular flexible logging** with unified control of logging levels, categories, and output across modules.
+Log++ supports both `child` loggers and logic for controlling the output from
+`subloggers` created by other modules that your application uses.

 ## Basic Usage